PearCoding/Ignis/docs/src/scene/pexpr.rst

 PExpr
 =====

-..
-NOTE:: The PExpr documentation is not complete.
-For further details it is recommended to have a look at the scenes distributed together with the framework.

 **P**\ ear\ **Expr**\ ession is a single line, math like, functional language.
 It is, by design, easy to transpile to other languages like ``artic``, like in the case of the Ignis rendering framework.
 It has **no** support for control flow, like ``if`` or ``while``, and statements in general.